MicrosoftDocs/cpp-docs.it-it/docs/standard-library/char-traits-struct.md

 ### <a name="parameters"></a>Parametri

-`str` C-stringa la cui lunghezza deve essere misurato.
+*str* stringa C la cui lunghezza viene misurata.

 ### <a name="return-value"></a>Valore restituito